dmbarbour/wikilon/docs/AwelonLang.md

            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

-Awelon additionally has limited support for data - natural numbers, embedded texts, binary large objects, which are treated as a syntactic sugar.
+Awelon additionally has limited support for data - natural numbers, embedded texts, binary large objects.
+These are treated as syntactic sugar.
 Beyond these few primitives, programmers may define words in a dictionary.
 Evaluation proceeds by rewriting according to primitive combinators and rewriting words to their definitions when doing so contributes to further progress.
 Hence, the result of evaluation of an Awelon program is another Awelon program, equivalent to the input - but potentially simplified.

 An Awelon runtime will also recognize a set of *Annotations*, represented by parenthetical words.
 For example, `[A](par)` might request parallel evaluation for the expression `A`, while `[F](trace)` might indicate that `[F]` should be written to a debugging log or console.
 Annotations formally have identity semantics: that is, ignoring or erasing annotations must not affect the internally observable result of a computation.
 However, annotations may affect external observations - parallelism, memoization, evaluation order, precise JIT control, static analysis, assertions, quotas, debugging, rendering in projectional editors, and so on.